luiscoco/Lesson52-Csharp-Version1-AI_Powered_Learning_Prompts/README.md

 # Lesson 52 - C# Version 1.0 AI-Powered Learning Prompts

 The Foundations of a Modern Language

-How to Use This Lesson
+## How to Use This Lesson

 In this lesson, your AI assistant will take on different expert roles:

 Language Historian, Language Designer, and Software Archaeologist.

 Your job is not to memorize syntax, but to reason about why the language looks the way it does.
 ________________________________________

-Practice Set 1 - The Historical Lens
+## Practice Set 1 - The Historical Lens
 (Your AI acts as a Language Historian)

-Prompt 1: Understanding the World of 2002
+### Prompt 1: Understanding the World of 2002

 Ask your AI assistant:

 “Describe the programming landscape in the early 2000s and explain why Microsoft needed a new language like C#.”

 What to focus on:

 •	Java’s dominance

 •	C++’s power vs. safety issues

 •	Visual Basic’s productivity vs. rigor trade-off

 •	Why .NET required a first-class language
 ________________________________________

-Prompt 2: Why C# Looked Like Java
+### Prompt 2: Why C# Looked Like Java

 Ask:

 “Explain why C# 1.0 intentionally resembled Java.
 Why was familiarity a strategic advantage rather than a weakness?”

 Think about:

 •	Developer adoption

 •	Corporate risk

 •	Professional credibility

 •	Avoiding experimental designs in enterprise software

 ________________________________________
-Practice Set 2 - Explicitness and Restraint
+## Practice Set 2 - Explicitness and Restraint

 (Your AI acts as a Language Designer)

-Prompt 3: What Was Intentionally Missing
+### Prompt 3: What Was Intentionally Missing

 Ask:

-“List major modern C# features that did NOT exist in C# 1.0, and explain why their absence was likely deliberate.”
+List major modern C# features that did NOT exist in C# 1.0, and explain why their absence was likely deliberate.”

 Look for reasoning around:

 •	Generics

 •	LINQ

 •	async/await

 •	Type inference

 •	Pattern matching

 Focus on restraint, not technological limitation.
 ________________________________________

-Prompt 4: Explicitness Over Cleverness
+### Prompt 4: Explicitness Over Cleverness

 Ask:

 “Explain the core design philosophy of C# 1.0 and why explicitness was prioritized over conciseness.”

 Reflect on:

 •	Readability

 •	Teachability

 •	Long-term maintainability

 •	Debugging clarity

 ________________________________________

-Practice Set 3 - Foundational Language Concepts
+## Practice Set 3 - Foundational Language Concepts
 (Your AI acts as a Software Archaeologist)
 Prompt 5: Classes as the Bedrock
 Ask: